-Take the Next Step Toward Brain Fitness
+Take the Next Step Toward Fitness

-After a visit with your doctor, plan to attend an exercise class in person at a fitness center, watch an online exercise video, participate in sit and be fit classes on television.
-Many fitness centers have trainers available who can show you strengthening exercises and how to use the equipment.
-Fitness centers offer day passes to allow you to try out classes and equipment to make certain the center is a good match for your needs.
+Senior recreation centers and fitness centers have trainers available who can show you strengthening exercises and how to use the equipment.
+Fitness centers also offer day passes to allow you to try out classes and equipment to make certain the center is a good match for your needs.

-Exercise contributes positively to central nervous system skills of thinking and memory in a number of ways.
+Exercise contributes positively to the central nervous system skills of thinking and memory in a number of ways.
 Cardiac workouts increase blood circulation throughout the body and strengthen the lungs.
 Learning new exercises and how to use exercises equipment fires up the part of your brain that relates to gaining new knowledge versus using information already known.

 (1) Alzheimer’s Association.
 “2018 Alzheimer’s Disease Facts and Figures,” Alzheimers Dement 2018.
 14(3) 367-429.
 P 19. https://www.alz.org/media/Documents/facts-and-figures-2018-r.pdf

 (2) Knight J. and Nigam Y. (2017) Anatomy and physiology of ageing 5: the nervous system.
 Nursing Times (online); 113.6, 55-58, https://www.nursingtimes.net/roles/older-people-0nurses/anatomy-and-physiology-of-ageing-5-the-nervous-system/7018342.article

 (3) Bullain, S.S., et al., “Sound Body Sound Mind?
 Physical Performance and the Risk of Dementia in the Oldest-Old: the 90+ Study,” J Am Geriatr Soc 64:1408-1415, 2016.
 Doi: 10.1111/jgs.14224.